Litecoin Price Prediction: Litecoin uptrend faces stiff resistance at $199

 - LTC has its second major resistance on the downside at $198, and failure to retest $200 might cause a significant pullback.

-- Litecoin is facing great price resistance on the four-hour chart at $199.50.
+- Litecoin is facing great price resistance on the 4-hour chart at $199.50.

 Litecoin Price Overview: General price overview